librity/ignite_finapi/README.md

 ## About <a name = "about"></a>

-A fully-tested backend made with Node, Jest and Typescript.
+A bank account API made with Node, Jest and Typescript.

 ## Getting Started <a name = "getting_started"></a>